-- At year-end the nominal value of derivatives is significant, amounting to €515 million.
-As derivatives are measured at fair value in preparing financial statements, this may result in significant volatility in the income statement. - Fair values for the derivatives used by the company are not directly observable in an active market, instead the company determines fair values using applicable fair value models.

-- compliance with the applicable financial reporting standards. - We also considered the accuracy of the fair values determined. - Furthermore, we assessed the appropriateness of the note disclosures made in relation to derivatives.
+- result in significant volatility in the income statement. - Fair values for the derivatives used by the company are not directly observable in an active market, instead the company determines fair values using applicable fair value models. - Furthermore, we assessed the appropriateness of the note disclosures made in relation to derivatives.